-Sometimes you receive the data truncation error in SQL Server such as “String or binary data would be truncated” and it does not specify exact source of error in terms of database name, table name, column name and truncated values.
+You might have get the data truncation error in SQL Server such as “String or binary data would be truncated” .
+It does not specify the exact source of error in terms of database name, table name, column name and truncated values.

-Sometimes it becomes worse when you deals with the huge amount of data with lots of columns, so in this situation it becomes hard to find out which column, data caused the issue.
+Sometimes it becomes worse when you are performing bulk insertions and data having have too many columns so in this situation it becomes hard to find out which column and data causing the issue.

 In SQL Server 2019, you can see detailed error of truncation like database name, table name and column name that causing issue.

-Lets demonstrate a truncation error for SQL Server different different version until SQL Server 2017 and SQL server 2019.
+Lets demonstrate a truncation error for SQL Server different different versions until SQL Server 2017 and SQL server 2019.

 Check SQL Server Verbose Truncation Warnings until SQL Server 2017